 UL_TDOA

 UL_AOA

+Ultra Wide Band (UWB)

+Fingerprint

 Furthermore, and the most important, the Fused Location Server(FLS) needs to include the additional Core Service Functions in order to provide core location services, the core location services are the basic location service used by a lot of mobile internet and industrial applications.
 A mobile internet and industrial application using the location service normally uses one or more these core location services.
 The core location services includes (not exhausted)